smcbenttez/tknote/README.md

 Remote note storage and syncing will be the next feature added.
 This will go hand in hand with work on the storage service which can be tracked [here].

 ### Project Features:
-- Only uses the Python Standard Library (tkinter used for GUI)
 - reST docstrings compatible with Sphinx for automatic documentation
 - Complete type annotations to be used with static checkers like [mypy](https://github.com/python/mypy)
 - Rudimentary animation support for tkinter widgets